mazzyy/RaynMaker.Portfolio/docs/Backlog.md

-- reports
+- over all performance

-  - all open positions with current price and current value
+- vue templates for report tables
-  - total profit and performance
+- test and impl event invariants (e.g. cannot sell more than i have)

 - refactor to EventSourcing and CQRS with agents